 Undergraduate students join the AHRL-SUTC through volunteer or course credit activities, which may include Honors theses.
 Students work on ongoing studies (see current projects) and as part of a team involving other AHRL-SUTC members.
 Many students use this experience to learn more about behavioral science, develop scientific and clinical skills, and ascertain whether a career in psychology or allied disciplines is right for them.
-Examples of undergraduate student activities can include: answering phone calls, meeting with participants, recruiting and scheduling participants, attending regular laboratory meetings, engaging in reading/writing projects, attending and/or presenting at professional conferences, conducting literature searches, assisting with study preparation, and entering or coding data.
+Examples of undergraduate student activities include: answering phone calls, meeting with participants, recruiting and scheduling participants, attending regular laboratory meetings, engaging in reading/writing projects, attending and/or presenting at professional conferences, conducting literature searches, assisting with study preparation, and entering or coding data.
 Additionally, under the supervision of a graduate student and Dr. Zvolensky, students develop a curriculum vitae and personal statement for graduate or professional school.
 Students also have authored or co-authored scholarly articles in peer-reviewed journals or book chapters.
-Many of the students in the AHRL-SUTC have gone on to graduate (e.g., social work, counseling psychology, clinical psychology) or professional school (e.g., law school, medicine).
-We require students to spend at least 9 hours per week in the laboratory and commit their time for at least 2 semesters.
-The most succesful students have typically been involved in the lab for 4 or more semesters.
-If you are interested in working in the laboratory, please contact Lorra Garey, Laboratory Coordinator (email@example.com)
+Many of the students in the AHRL-SUTC have gone on to graduate (e.g., social work, counseling psychology, clinical psychology, industrial/organizational psychology) or professional school (e.g., law school, medicine).
+We require students to spend at least 10 hours per week in the laboratory and commit their time for at least 1 full year.
+The most successful students have typically been involved in the lab for 2 years or more.
+If you are interested in working in the laboratory, please contact Pamella Nizio, Laboratory Coordinator (email@example.com).

 Graduate students/postdoctoral fellows